leighpoulier/bakester/README.md

 #### Bake Jobs

-A bake_job is a line item of a Bake Order.
+A bake_job is a line item of a bake_order.
 Each bake order can contain many different bakes each provided by a different baker.
 A bake_job encapsulates the information required to be sent to a baker to fulfil an order, which bake, how many etc.

 A "bake_job" defines the details of a particular transaction, and is a join table between the "bake_orders" and "bakes" table.
 Each bake_job contains foreign key fields for a bake_order (one-to_many) and a bake (one_to_many).
 Through these two relationships there is therefore a many-to-many relationship between bakes and bake orders.
 Each bake_order can contain many bakes, and each bake may appear in many bake orders.

-The user checks out an entire order at once, which may consist of many bake_orders, each of which has it's own baker and status to be managed by that baker.
+The user checks out an entire order at once, which may consist of many bake_jobs, each of which has it's own baker and status to be managed by that baker.
 The "status" field is updated by bakers when they manage their bake jobs, and the customer can view that bake job's status as part of their order.
-A field "quantity" tracks if multiple of a particular bake were ordered in one go, and the field "price_at_order" is used to keep track of the price of the bake at the time of the transaction, which differ from the current price of the bake.
+A field "quantity" tracks if multiple of a particular bake were ordered in one go, and the field "price_at_order" is used to keep track of the price of the bake at the time of the transaction, which may differ from the current price of the bake if the bake is updated later.

 #### Active Storage